glass-dev/glass/CONTRIBUTING.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> There are two types of benchmark tests in _GLASS_: `stable` and `unstable`.
+> There are two types of regression tests in _GLASS_: `stable` and `unstable`.
 > These are marked using the `@pytest.mark.stable` and `@pytest.mark.unstable`
 > decorators respectively.
-The stable benchmarks are expected to have minimal
+The stable tests are expected to have minimal
 > variance in their results across different runs, and are therefore measured in
 > percentage change during regression tests.
-The unstable benchmarks may have
+The unstable tests may have
 > higher variance, and are therefore measured in absolute time change during
 > regression tests.

 The regression tests are run in GitHub Actions for every pull request to ensure that new changes do not degrade the performances of _GLASS_.
 This workflow uses the `nox` command detailed above comparing the head of the current pull request to the `main` branch.
-The benchmark tests are first run over the `main` branch, followed by the head of the pull request.
+The regression tests are first run over the `main` branch, followed by the head of the pull request.
 If there is any statistically significant regression in performance, the workflow fails with the error `pytest_benchmark.session.PerformanceRegression: Performance has regressed`.
-One must scroll through the logs to find lines similar to the following to find out which benchmark(s) caused the regression:
+One must scroll through the logs to find lines similar to the following to find out which test(s) caused the regression:

 ```rst
 --------------------------------------------------------------------------------